-SUPPORTERS ADD TO THE ENJOYMENT OF OUR GAMES BY: • Applauding good performance and efforts from your Club's players and from your opponents, regardless of the result. • Condemning the use of violence in any form, be it by fellow spectators, coaches, officials or players. • Encouraging players to participate according to the rules and the referees' decisions. • Demonstrating appropriate behaviour by not using foul language or harassing players, coaches or officials. • Not entering the field of play, before, during or after a game, unless specifically invited to do so by an official in charge. • Respecting the decisions of all officials. • Never ridiculing or scolding a player for making a mistake during games or competitions. • Showing respect to your Club's opponents.
-Without them there would be no games or competitions. • Upholding the principles of FAIR PLAY and RESPECT for all.
+- Applauding good performance and efforts from your Club's players and from your opponents, regardless of the result. - Condemning the use of violence in any form, be it by fellow spectators, coaches, officials or players. - Encouraging players to participate according to the rules and the referees' decisions. - Demonstrating appropriate behaviour by not using foul language or harassing players, coaches or officials. - Respecting the decisions of all officials. - Never ridiculing or scolding a player for making a mistake during games or competitions. - Showing respect to your club's opponents.
+Without them there would be no games or competitions. - Upholding the principles of FAIR PLAY and RESPECT for all